anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   Yet note that for the above examples this is not sufficient to provide data origin authentication, i.e., proof-of-identity.
 This extra property can be achieved by an additional binding to the IDevID of the pledge.
-  This binding to source authentication supports the authorization decision for the certification request.
-The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management.
+  This binding to the source authentication supports the authorization decision of the certification request.
+  The binding of data
+  origin authentication to the certification request may be delegated to the protocol used for certificate management.